 London Councils strongly supports the proposal for new legal powers for local authorities for improving air quality.
 We have been asking for this for some time.
 The proposal should include timescales and an offer of financial support to deliver the additional work.
 We also welcome a single designation for Air Quality Management Areas, Clean Air Zones, Smoke Control Areas to improve clarity and simplify the messaging.
-Given the role that the EU has played in driving air quality legislation in the UK, Brexit will cause a great deal of confusion and uncertainty over air quality policy, as well as environmental policy as a whole.
-For the UK government to secure a green Brexit, the independent environmental watchdog should be given the power to hold government to account, and should include air quality within its remit.
+London Councils believes that the EU Withdrawal Bill (and subsequent relevant legislation) should maintain current air quality standards at the very minimum, and set stricter limits if possible.
+For the UK government to secure a green Brexit, the independent environmental watchdog currently being consulted on, should be given the power to hold government to account, and should include air quality within its remit.
+It is also important that any potential fines for air quality breeches now and in the future are not passed onto local authorities.